Build your first embedded data product now. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 This KPI can tell you a lot about how well you keep visitors on your site.
 A low number of pages per session can mean you’re missing out on cross-selling opportunities or that the way your site is structured doesn’t entice people to visit another page.

 Cart abandonment rate is the percentage of people who add an item to their cart who don’t end up buying it.
 Because your revenue comes from people purchasing things from your platform it is important to minimise this as much as possible.
 A KPI dashboard will help you keep an eye on this and enables you to optimise your site for a lower cart abandonment rate.
-To minimize the cart abandomenet rate, consider using a hosted shopping cart that offers simplified checkout processes, guest checkout options, saved carts, and abandoned cart recovery mechanisms.
+To minimize the cart abandoment rate, consider using a hosted shopping cart that offers simplified checkout processes, guest checkout options, saved carts, and abandoned cart recovery mechanisms – especially helpful for solo creators, like selling Notion templates or digital downloads.

 The average value per order is something to keep an eye on – a slight dip can cause a significant drop in revenue.
 On the other hand, a small increase could mean a lot more income and profit.
 If you notice a slump in the average value per order that might mean cross-selling or up-selling should be higher on your priority list.